 While there are some variations to this norm, a vertical c-section incision will start below your belly button and end above your panty line.

-Although this used to be the standard method—it’s actually referred to as the “classic cut”—it’s no longer used that much and usually only kept for specific circumstances.
+Although this used to be the standard method, the classic cut is usually kept for specific circumstances.

-Most often, this c-section incision type occurs when your doc needs to get to your baby quickly, or when your baby is in a position that requires the kind of exit route that the horizontal incision can’t provide.
+Most often, this c-section incision type occurs when your doc needs to get to your baby fast or when your baby is in a position that requires the kind of exit route that the horizontal incision just can’t provide.

-A vertical incision can be more painful and take longer to heal.
-Be patient with your body.
-It’s done one heck of a job.
+A vertical incision can be more painful and take longer to heal, so exercise patience with your body—it’s done one heck of a job.

 Here’s an idea of what a vertical c-section scar can look like on different skin tones:

-How long does it take for a cesarean to heal internally?
+How long does it take for a C-section scar to fully close?

 Now, this can be really tough—because the thing that’s so often left out in this discussion is that you also have a newborn on your hands.